Canner/WrenAI/wren-ai-service/README.md

 ## Pipeline Evaluation(for development)

-- fill in environment variables: `.env.dev` in the src folder and `config.properties` in the src/eval/wren-engine folder
+- fill in environment variables: `.env.dev` in the src folder and `config.properties` in the src/eval/wren-engine/etc folder
-- start docker
+- start the docker service
 - run qdrant and wren-engine docker containers: `make run-all`
 - evaluation: `make eval` and check out the outputs folder
 - `make streamlit` to compare between the evaluation results